b-t-k/b-t-k.github.io/a-guide/a-guide.md

 -Github will try to be your friend.
 Let it.

 ## <a id="tools"></a>Tools [↺](#toc)
 Ok.
 Now we are into the meat of it.
 This is my setup.
 There are many ways to skin this particular furry mammal but this is what I use.
+Try to remember that each tools can be approached by ignoring 90% of its functionality and you can add in  bits and pieces as they start to make sense.

 ### BBEdit & Text Editors
 [BBEdit](https://www.barebones.com/products/bbedit/index.html) is basically a text editor — but it is one especially designed for coding.
 There are a lot of other options ([Visual Studio Code](https://code.visualstudio.com/), [Brackets](http://brackets.io/) etc.), all of which are more or less free.